Bjesovi

 Bjesovi (Бјесови; trans.
 The Demons) are a Serbian alternative rock band formed in Gornji Milanovac in 1989.
 The band was one of the most notable acts of the 1990s Serbian rock scene.

 Formed in 1989 by vocalists and songwriters Zoran Marinković and Goran Marić under the name Baader-Meinhof, the band started working under the name Bjesovi in 1990 and released their debut album U osvit zadnjeg dana in 1991.
 In 1994 the band released critically highly acclaimed untitled album, featuring heavy sound and dark introspective lyrics.
 After the album Sve što vidim i sve što znam, released in 1997 and dealing with religious themes, the band ended their activity.
 In 2000 Marinković reformed the band.
 Their 2009 album Bolje ti brought them larger attention by the mainstream audience, but the band maintained their artistic orientation with the 2015 cover album Svetla svetlosti.
+The group disbanded for the second time in 2023, solely to regroup in 2024.

 Biography

-Formation and breakup (1989–1997)
+Formation, rise to prominence and breakup (1989–1997)

 The band's history began in the mid-eighties, when two seventeen-year-olds, Zoran Marinković "Marinko" and Goran Marić "Max", started writing for the famous Yugoslav music magazine Džuboks under the pseudonyms McCrywack and Max Radackow.
 At the same time, they began making some home demo recordings which led to the decision to form a band.
 The band was formed in 1989 under the name Baader-Meinhof.
 After changing the name to Saint Gallen and later to China Blue, the band got the name Bjesovi (which is the title of Croatian language translation of Dostoyevsky's novel Demons).
 Marić and Marinković, both vocalists and songwriters, were backed by Predrag Dabić and Goran Filipović on guitars, Božidar Tanasković on bass guitar and Goran Ugarčina on drums.

 In October 1990 the band recorded their debut album U osvit zadnjeg dana (At The Last Day's Dawn), released on cassette only in 1991.
 Guest appearances featured Vladimir Vesović and Nikola Slavković on guitars and Dejan Marinković, who provided narration on the track "On je sam" ("He Is Alone").
 The album featured the song "Džordžija" ("Georgia"), with lyrics from Philippe Soupault's poem "Georgia" to which Zoran Marinković wrote the music, as well as the cover version of the Yugoslav beat band Tomi Sovilj i Njegove Siluete track "Vule Bule", which itself was a cover of Sam the Sham and the Pharaohs' "Wooly Bully".
 On the track "Zli dusi" (the title of Serbian language translation of Dostoyevsky's Demons), the lyrics included lines from the Gospel of Luke and Alexander Pushkin's poetry.
 The album attracted attention of the audience and the press with its dark music and lyrics.